BrittanyBowman/rubrics/group_project.md

 ## Projects and Teams
 * Students will present project ideas to the cohort.
 Any student may present, and students do not need to commit to their own idea.
   * If you have a friend in the industry, consider asking them for project ideas.
 This works especially well when the person went to a bootcamp and/or is familiar with what a junior developer team could accomplish in two weeks.
+  * Here's how to present your idea.
+    * It should take 1-3 minutes.
+    * You do not need to use a computer to give your presentation, although in the past, students who go to this length (showing slides, similar sites, or prototypes) usually get their projects chosen.
+    * Come up with a description, that's approx 5 words or less, e.g. "Twitter Clone" or "Group messaging centered around events".
+You may optionally have a project name (which can be changed later).
+Students will refer to these descriptions/names when voting.
+    * Mention MVP tasks.
+What's the main idea?
+Importantly, talk about the things you WOULDN'T do, such that you can focus on what matters.
+    * Mention a bulleted list of technologies that you'd use besides the obvious ones like React and Node/Express.
+Include 3rd-party APIs you'd probably use.
+E.g. "We'd use Google Maps to show the event locations, Calendly to show calendars, sockets for real-time chat, and Stripe to accept payments.
+I'd like to try MobX instead of Redux because I think we'd be more productive."
+    * Finally, mention how you think this project is good for highlighting your skills to employers.

 * Students will vote to express project preference (not team preference).
 * The teams are ultimately determined by staff.
 * The projects are ultimately approved by staff.
 Changes/pivots can be accepted but must be approved by staff.